 a.
-Competency of bidder and restoration specialist qualification requirements, cross referenced in material specifications a.
 Specialized materials and procedures for repair and restoration of historic materials b.
 Procedures for protecting historic materials in areas being altered c.
 Sample review requirements of repair and restoration procedures d.
 Sample submittal requirements for replacement materials and new installations in preservation zones a.
 Demolition plans (where applicable)